-"In any low rise residential building required to be an All-Electric Building or All Electric Design under this code, construction space-conditioning equipment shall be electric, not fueled by Fuel Gas."
+In any single family building required to be an All-Electric Building or All Electric Design under this code, construction space-conditioning equipment shall be electric, not fueled by Fuel Gas.

 G. Section 150.0(n) - Water heating system.
 Section 150.0(n) is amended to add the following sentence to the beginning of the subsection: